near/NEPs/specs/RuntimeSpec/Preparation.md

 operand stack may contain during the contract execution.

-The maximum operand stack height required for a function to execute successfully is computed statically by emulating operand stack operations each instruction executes.
-For example `i32.const 1` pushes 1 entry on the operand stack, whereas `i32.add` pops two entries and pushes 1 entry containing the result value.
+The maximum operand stack height required for a function to execute successfully is computed statically by simulating the operand stack operations executed by each instruction.
+For example, `i32.const 1` pushes 1 entry on the operand stack, whereas `i32.add` pops two entries and pushes 1 entry containing the result value.
 The maximum operand stack height of the `if..else..end` control block is the larger of the heights for two bodies of the conditional.
 Stack operations for each instruction are otherwise specified in the section 4 of the WebAssembly core 1.0 specification.

 Before the `call` or `call_indirect` instructions are executed, the callee's required stack is